-Also, in Canada in the framework of GIF, AECL is developing an innovative design, the CANDU-X, which would use supercritical light-water coolant to achieve high thermodynamic efficiency.
+Also, in Canada in the framework of GIF, AECL is developing an innovative design, the CANDU-SCWR, which would use supercritical light-water coolant to achieve high thermodynamic efficiency.

 In India, a continuing process of evolution of HWR design has been carried out since the Rajasthan 1 and 2 projects.
-In 2000 construction began on two 540 MWe units at Tarapur which incorporate feedback from the indigenously designed 220 MWe units8.
+Two 540 MWe units at Tarapur which incorporate feedback from the indigenously designed 220 MWe units were connected to the grid in 2005 and 2006 respectively.
+A larger size 700 MW design is ready for deployment, which is a evolutionary design based on the experience from the existing 220 MW and 540 MW designs.